mozilla/pulse/README.md

 Pulse is a [Test Pilot](https://testpilot.firefox.com) experiment that intends to align user satisfaction and perceived performance with more traditional performance metrics.

+Pulse has graduated!
+Read [the graduation report](https://testpilot.firefox.com/experiments/pulse) to see what we learned and what happens next.

 ## Table of Contents